tihyyti/MusicStore/README.md

 are coded as sql-views, python controllers and html views, but are not committed in this delivery.

 Here is Configuration and installation guide for the testers:
+MORE READABLE VERSION IS IN APP-DIRECTORY ABOVE README !

 2024.09.22
 Music Store System Installation and Configuration Guide, v1